severalnines/docs/user-guide/mysql/backup.rst

 mysqldump
 .........

-ClusterControl performs :term:`mysqldump` against all databases by using the ``--single-transaction`` option.
-It automatically performs mysqldump with ``--master-data=2`` if it detects binary logging is enabled on the particular node to generate a statement about binary log file and position in the dump file.
+ClusterControl performs :term:`mysqldump` against all or selected databases by using the ``--single-transaction`` option.
+It automatically performs mysqldump with ``--master-data=2`` if it detects binary logging is enabled on the particular node to generate binary log file and position statement in the dump file.
 ClusterControl generates a set of three mysqldump files with the following suffixes:

-* _data - All schemas’ data.
+* _data.sql - All schemas’ data.
-* _schema - All schemas’ structure.
+* _schema.sql - All schemas’ structure.
-* _mysqldb - MySQL system database.
+* _mysqldb.sql - MySQL system database.

 The last output of the backup file would be a gunzip compressed file, ``.tar.gz`` consists of three ``.sql.gz`` files.